By Becca Badgett

 (Co-author of How to Grow an EMERGENCY Garden)

-The blue flax flower, Linum lewisii, is a wildflower native to California, but can be grown with a 70% success rate in other parts of the U.S. The cup shaped, perennial flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
+The blue flax flower, Linum lewisii, is a wildflower native to California, but can be grown with a 70% success rate in other parts of the U.S. The cup-shaped annual, sometimes perennial, flax flower begins blooming in May and will continue through September, producing abundant flowers that last only a day.
 Flax may reach two feet or more at maturity.